United Nations Sustainable Development Goals Open Pedagogy Fellowship

 According to OE Global, the award is for "an innovative open teaching practice that incorporates openness in several levels of the learning processes.
 Engaging not only in the production, use and reuse of content but also promoting effective open teaching practices."

-The College has offered the summer fellowship for three years.
+At the time of the award, the College had offered the fellowship for three years.
 This year Montgomery College faculty partnered with faculty from Kwantlen Polytechnic University in Vancouver, Canada, and the Maricopa Community Colleges system in Arizona.

 OE Global is a global, non-profit organization supporting the development and use of open education around the world.